-Accountable for UNICEF's advocacy with the government and other partners for the enhancement of the survival, protection, development and participation of children and women in State development efforts.
-Represents the ICO Representative in all aspects of UNICEF's co-operation with the State Government.
-Responsible for all aspects of office management of the UNICEF state office.
+The incumbent will be responsible for UNICEF's advocacy with the government and other partners for the enhancement of the survival, protection, development and participation of children and women in the state of Assam and North East States.
+He/She will be representing the India Country Office in all aspects of UNICEF's co-operation with the State Government in Assam and North East States and responsible for all aspects of office management of the UNICEF state office.

 Representation and advocacy:

 On behalf of the Country Representative, represent UNICEF in the state of Assam, advocate for policies supportive of UNICEF goals and objectives, building alliances in government, NGOs and community groups towards the achievement of these goals.
 Represent UNICEF in meetings with senior government officials as well as multi-lateral, bi-lateral agencies, non-governmental organizations and maintain an effective working relationship with them, advocating for the rights of children in all fora.